 The pandemic has ushered in a golden age of virtual culture, offering new opportunities for unprecedented access to some of the world’s most iconic museums, galleries, and contemporary artists; once only accessible to those with the means to visit.
 In this time where people have felt more physically isolated than ever before, the digital world has offered access to the experiences that we long have missed.

 Many large institutions, like the Met, and startup galleries like Gallery Sthorm, now offer tours/online viewing rooms allowing visitors to glimpse their collections through various views and providing detailed information of each of the pieces.
 These digital cultural escapes have proved so popular that last year’s Art Basel’s Online Viewing Rooms crashed their site upon launch.

-Today’s expansion into the digital space offers an ever wider demographic of people access to experience the art of the physical gallery from the comfort of their home.
+Today’s expansion into the digital space offers an ever wider demographic of people access to experience the art of the physical gallery from the comfort of their homes.
 Institutions have tackled the online exhibition space in a number of ways from virtual tours and online events to enhanced imagery and detailed documentation.
+This trend has continued to evolve due to the advent of NFT’s which use the Ethereum blockchain to determine ownership of art for those who make the purchase.
+Combine this with the cryptocurrency market rise and online art galleries have a powerful combination.
 As the world continues to open after lockdown, many galleries continue to run online exhibitions which complement collections in their physical galleries.